BracketSpace/Notification/readme.txt

 Minimum required PHP version is 7.4.
 Compatibility breaking changes.
 Please make sure to review the changelog before upgrading and adjust your customizations.
 The premium plugins won't work with Notification [Next] unless updated.
+Webook and Webhook JSON Carriers are now deprecated and won't work unless you get an add-on.

 = 8.0.0 =
 Compatibility breaking changes and security fixes.
 Please make sure to review the changelog before upgrading and adjust your customizations.